pyglet/pyglet/doc/programming_guide/media.rst

 FFmpeg's code uses different licenses for different parts.

 The core of the project uses a modified LGPL license.
-However, certain optional parts FFmpeg can be compiled with use the GPL.
-Use of these components and any builds which include them may be restricted by some organizations.
-In some rare cases, this extends to both licenses.
+However, the GPL is used for certain optional parts.
+Using these components, as well as bundling FFmpeg binaries which include them, may require full GPL compliance.
+As a result, some organizations may restrict some or all use of FFmpeg.

 pyglet's FFmpeg bindings do not rely on the optional GPL-licensed parts.
 Therefore, most projects should be free to use any license they choose